gmbrandt/HTOF/README.rst

     pip install .

-While in the directory of this repo.
+While in the root directory of this repo.

 Usage
 -----